-INCREASES IN RAW MATERIAL PRICES AND DECREASED AVAILABILITY OF RAW MATERIALS COULD ADVERSELY AFFECT THE COMPANY'S BUSINESS.
+INCREASES IN PRICES OF RAW MATERIAL AND COMPONENTS, AND DECREASED AVAILABILITY OF SUCH ITEMS, COULD ADVERSELY AFFECT THE COMPANY'S BUSINESS.

-The cost of raw materials is a major element of the total cost of many of the Company's products.
+The cost of raw materials and product components is a major element of the total cost of many of the Company's products.
 For example, the Test segment's critical components rely on purchases of raw materials from third parties.
 Increases in the prices of raw materials (such as steel, copper, nickel, zinc, wood and petrochemical products) could have an adverse impact on business by, among other things, increasing costs and reducing margins.

-In addition, the Company's reliance on sole or limited sources of supply of raw materials in each of its segments could adversely affect the business.
-Weather-created disruptions in supply, in addition to affecting costs, could impact the Company's ability to procure an adequate supply of these raw materials and delay or prevent deliveries of products to customers.
+In addition, the Company's reliance on sole or limited sources of supply of raw materials and components in each of its segments could adversely affect the business.
+Weather-created disruptions in supply, in addition to affecting costs, could impact the Company's ability to procure an adequate supply of these raw materials and components, and delay or prevent deliveries of products to customers.
+For example, currently Aclara is reliant on contract manufacturing plants located in Thailand for the supply of certain critical electronic components, and the recent flooding there may impede Aclara's ability to timely obtain these components.